EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Architecture

 \subsection{Speech Tokenization}

-\paragraph{Speech-to-unit (S2U) tokenizer.} Following \cite{tao2024toneunitspeechdiscretizationapproach}, we adopt the SPIRAL~\citep{huang2022spiral} architecture for the speech encoder $s(\cdot)$ to capture both phonetic and tonal information, which is then discretized by the quantizer $q(\cdot)$ utilizing the finite scalar quantization (FSQ) ~\citep{mentzer2023finite}.
+\paragraph{Speech-to-unit (S2U) tokenizer.} Following \cite{tao2024toneunitspeechdiscretizationapproach}, we use the SPIRAL~\citep{huang2022spiral} architecture for the speech encoder $s(\cdot)$ to capture both phonetic and tonal information, which is then discretized by the quantizer $q(\cdot)$ with finite scalar quantization (FSQ) \citep{mentzer2023finite}.
 The size of the speech codebook is 4,096, while the sample rate is 25 tokens per second.
-Once discretized, the speech modality can be simply integrated into LLMs by concatenating the text vocabulary and speech codebook.
+Once discretized, the speech modality can be integrated into LLMs by concatenating the text vocabulary and speech codebook.

-Our S2U tokenizer provides the following advantages: 1) \textit{Data efficiency}: after pre-training on large-scale unlabeled speech data, it requires only a small amount of speech-text pair data for fine-tuning.
-2) \textit{Bilingual}: the speech codebook is shared among different languages (\ie, English and Chinese), sharing unit modeling abilities across languages.
-Check more training details and comparisons with other speech tokenizers~\citep{zhang2023speechtokenizer} in Appendix~\ref{app:s2u training}.
+Our S2U tokenizer provides the following advantages: 1) \textit{Data efficiency}: after pre-training on large-scale unlabeled speech data, it requires only a small amount of speech-text pair data for easy adaptation.
+2) \textit{Bilingual}: the speech codebook is shared among languages (\ie, English and Chinese), sharing unit modeling capabilities across languages.
+Check more training details and comparisons in Appendix~\ref{app:s2u training}.

-\paragraph{Semantic-acoustic disentanglement.} To seamlessly align speech units with the highly semantic embedding space of LLMs, we opt for decoupling the semantic contents and acoustic styles of input speeches.
-Specifically, given input speechs $\textbf{X}_S$, both semantic embedding $\textbf{E}_{semantic}$ and style embeddings $\textbf{E}_{style}$ are extracted separately, while only the $\textbf{E}_{semantic}$ is quantified by $q(\cdot)$ to generate speech units $\textbf{U}_S$.
-By changing $\textbf{E}_{style}$ while maintaining the same $\textbf{E}_{semantic}$, we can easily control speech styles without disturbing the semantic contents of recovered speeches.
-Moreover, the disentanglement facilitates modality alignment among speeches and texts, as later shown in Sec.~\ref{sec_speech_in}.
+\paragraph{Semantic-acoustic disentanglement.} To align the speech units seamlessly with the highly semantic embedding space of LLMs, we opt for decoupling the semantic contents and acoustic styles of input speeches.
+Given input speechs $\textbf{X}_S$, both semantic embedding $\textbf{E}_{semantic}$ and style embeddings $\textbf{E}_{style}$ are extracted separately as

+Only $\textbf{E}_{semantic}$ is quantified by $q(\cdot)$ to generate the speech units $\textbf{U}_S$.
+By using different $\textbf{E}_{style}$ while maintaining the same $\textbf{E}_{semantic}$, we can easily control the recovered speech styles without disturbing the semantic contents of recovered speeches.
+Moreover, the disentanglement facilitates modality alignment among speeches and texts, as later in Sec.~\ref{sec_speech_in}.